facelessuser/PyMdown/docs/user-guide/pymdown-extensions.md

 ---

 # Available Extensions
-PyMdown can use any Python Markdown extensions, but the default extensions and [PyMdown extensions](https://github.com/facelessuser/pymdown-extensions) (which were specifically created for PyMdown) are required.
+PyMdown can use any Python Markdown extensions, but the default Python Markdown extensions and [PyMdown extensions](https://github.com/facelessuser/pymdown-extensions) (which were specifically created for PyMdown) are required.
 Keep in mind, the PyMdown extensions are designed to work around the default extensions.
-If adding other non-standard extensions, the interaction of the extensions may have undesirable outcomes.
-If using a compiled version of PyMdown, you may have to compile in the extensions additional extensions you want.
+And though the PyMdown extensions were created to be used with PyMdown, you can use the freely on their own.
+If adding other non-standard extensions to parse your Markdown documents, things may work fine, or the new extensions may introduce unexpected changes which may cause undesirable outcomes; user beware.
+If using a compiled version of PyMdown, you will have to compile in the additional extensions you want.

-Check out the individual extension document pages for more info.
+Check out the individual extension document pages for more info on the available PyMdown extensions.

 | Extension                                             | Name   |
 |-------------------------------------------------------|--------|